 Due to security reasons, support for the DES algorithm was deprecated in RHEL 7.
-Single-DES (DES) and triple-DES (3DES) encryption types were removed from RHEL 8 and are not used in RHEL 9.
+The recent rebase of Kerberos packages in RHEL 8.3.0 removes support for single-DES (DES) and triple-DES (3DES) encryption types from RHEL 8.